-Telemedicine, also known as telehealth, is a virtual and digital approach to healthcare that allows patients to connect with their healthcare providers remotely.
-This healthcare method rose significantly during the COVID-19 pandemic when social distancing measures made in-person visits challenging.
-What continues to make telemedicine a viable alternative to traditional healthcare?
+Telemedicine is a virtual and digital approach to healthcare that allows patients to connect with their healthcare providers remotely.
+Telehealth appointments were a necessity during the COVID-19 pandemic when social distancing measures made in-person visits challenging.
+Telemedicine continues to be a consistent alternative to traditional healthcare for some of the following reasons.

-- Safety: Telemedicine minimizes virus transmission risk for patients and healthcare providers.
+- Safety: Minimizes virus transmission risk for patients and healthcare providers.

-- Follow-up Care: As the study mentioned, telemedicine proved effective for follow-up care, with follow-up rates similar to in person appointments, thus reducing the burden on healthcare facilities.
+- Follow-up Care: Effective for follow-up care, with follow-up rates similar to in person appointments, thus reducing the burden on healthcare facilities.

-While telemedicine use has grown, in person care remains the cornerstone of healthcare delivery.
-When comparing telemedicine vs. in person visits, traditional in person visits offer unique benefits that telemedicine can’t entirely replicate.
+When comparing telemedicine vs. in person visits, traditional in person visits offer some benefits that telemedicine does not entirely replicate.

 - Physical Examination: Some medical conditions require a hands-on physical examination that telemedicine can’t provide.
-In person visits allow healthcare providers to conduct thorough physical assessments, often crucial for diagnosis.
+In person visits allow healthcare providers to conduct thorough physical assessments.

 - Personal Connection: Face-to-face interactions foster a deeper personal connection between patients and healthcare providers.
 This interpersonal relationship can positively impact the patient’s overall experience and well-being.